 As a result, it is really quick to prepare at home.
 All you need to do is add a hot liquid and cover with a tight fitting lid and it will plump up.

-I typically use stock when making couscous but water is more traditional.
-Here I add butter and parsley, but other options like pomegranate molasses, harissa or olive oil are all great ideas!
+I usually make a buttered couscous with parsley, but other options like pomegranate molasses, harissa or olive oil are all great additions!

 Couscous has little flavour of its own but it is a great vehicle for other flavours.
 In this recipe, I have a boatload of flavour from the wonderful tomato sauce so keep it simple.